-The second quarter started off with most transaction categories nearly flat from the end of the prior quarter.
+The 2nd quarter started off with most transaction categories nearly flat from the end of the prior quarter.
 That is not surprising, given the newness of COVID-19 at the time.
-May appears to have benefitted from some pent up demand with an increase in public capital market transactions.
+May appears to have benefitted from some pent-up demand with an increase in public capital market transactions.
 Venture Capital saw a significant uptick as well in May.
-It’s not entirely surprising to see a decline into June as we begin to enter the summer months and uncertainties related to COVID-19 persist.
+It was not entirely surprising to see a decline in June as we began to enter the summer months and uncertainties related to COVID-19 persisted.
 Our team is as curious as you to see how this summer shapes up in comparison to the spring – and also past summers.
-This far into the pandemic the life sciences sector has outperformed other segments of the market, but it will be interesting to see if the volume of COVID-19 related clinical trials begins to threaten or delay non–COVID-19 clinical trials, whether the persistence of the pandemic may negatively affect the launch of new products unrelated to COVID-19 and whether telemedicine will turn out to be a viable long-term solution to the inability of patients to see their doctors on a routine basis, as well as how these factors might affect collaborations, capital raising and M&A in the life sciences sector for the foreseeable future.
+This far into the pandemic, the life sciences sector has outperformed other segments of the market.
+However, it will be interesting to see if the volume of COVID-19–related clinical trials begins to threaten or delay non–COVID-19 clinical trials, whether the persistence of the pandemic may negatively affect the launch of new products unrelated to COVID-19, and whether telemedicine will turn out to be a viable long-term solution to the inability of patients to see their doctors on a routine basis, as well as how these factors might affect collaborations, capital raising, and M&A in the life sciences sector for the foreseeable future.

 A particularly positive data point from Dealogic, published by the Wall Street Journal on August 10, is that total IPO deal value for the biotech sector has achieved a record-breaking total — reaching higher already this year than achieved in the previous record year of 2018.
-While valuations are volatile, US biotech companies have raised roughly $9.4 billion in 2020 (through July) as compared to the full year record set in 2018 f $65 billion.
+While valuations are volatile, US biotech companies have raised roughly $9.4 billion in 2020 (through July) as compared to the full-year record set in 2018 of $65 billion.